• Home

 Movies have given us Charlie Wilson’s War and Charlie and the Chocolate Factory.
 Different generations grew up watching Charles in Charge and Charlie’s Angels, the latter of which is rebooted every other decade.

-The moniker ranked an impressive #50 in 2021.
+Charles ranked an impressive #54 in 2023.

 With so many sharing this handsome, evergreen favorite, Charles nicknames come in handy!
+So what is the best nickname for Charles?

-We all know the obvious choices, but this list includes some that take a creative approach to nicknames for Charles.
+This list includes everything from the traditional favorites to some that take a more creative approach to nicknames for Charles.

 ARLO